khulnasoft/pg_graphql/docs/khulnasoft.md

 ## Schema & Table Visibility

 pg_graphql uses Postgres' `search_path` and permissions system to determine which schemas and entities are exposed in the GraphQL schema.
-By default on Supabase, tables, views, and functions in the `public` schema are visible to anonymous (`anon`) and logged in (`authenticated`) roles.
+By default on Khulnasoft, tables, views, and functions in the `public` schema are visible to anonymous (`anon`) and logged in (`authenticated`) roles.

 ### Remove a Table from the API